PRIMATES IN ANIMAL STUDIES

 Nonhuman Primates in US Research Facilities by State

 Each USDA-registered research facility is required by the Animal Welfare Act to submit an Annual Report that documents its use of animals for research, testing, teaching and/or experimentation.
 The numbers reported may not be all inclusive as some research facilities might not have reported in time for publication.
-The USDA APHIS reports can be found here.
-Scroll down to Animal Usage by Research Facilities, by Year.
+The USDA APHIS reports were found here.
+They can now be found in “Archived” reports.

-USDA Animal Care compiles these numbers in 5 reports.
+USDA Animal Care compiled these numbers in 5 reports.
 Each report is based on a specific pain category.
 The report categories are:

 - Column B = Animals research facilities held but did not use for regulated activities